WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Who did you help this week?

-helped ll prepare for phd interview
+* helped ll prepare for phd interview

 #### Who helped you this week?

-Dep.
+* Dep.
 Psychiatry research assistants

 #### What did you achieve?

 * Bids program feeds commands to terminal
 * Much needed bnip updates:new readme,trying to autotest readme code vignettes
+  * YEAH!
+Is it in this [PR #62](https://github.com/WhitakerLab/BrainNetworksInPython/pull/62) or already merged?
+  * Let me know where I can help :sparkles:
 * Attended research assistants meeting at douglas house, got to know some of the former NSPN research assistants
 * What did you achieve with your CD time?
 * What did you achieve with your DAS time?